AbeTavarez/BamTech_CLI/README.md

 2. Add your code to the project.
 3. Add, Commit and Push your code and then create a Pull Request.

-### Don't forget to give this project a star if you like it.

 ### Prerequisites

 - Python 3